drshahizan/research-design/exercise/exer1/readme.md

 - 1.7 Significance of the Research
 - 1.8 Structure of the Thesis
 - 1.9 Summary

+You need to follow the UTM writing format.
+The information can be [found at](https://sps.utm.my/thesis-formatting-2023/)

 Detailed explanations for each subtopic are as follows: